boxblinkracer/cypress-designpatterns/README.md

 Now you have 2 options to run Cypress.
 Either using the UI, or just within the terminal.
 Please note, that the terminal version, requires a Shopware version to be set.
-Just use the one, we are using in the `docker-compose.yml` file.
+Just set the one that is used in the `docker-compose.yml` file.

 ```ruby
 make open-ui url=http://localhost